arewecooked.dev

 Problem 2: Latency

-Even with intra-frame, encoding takes time — 6.5ms encode, 3.5ms decode with NVENC P1 at 5K.
-That's already most of the frame budget gone before we even hit the network.
+Even with intra-frame, encoding takes time , 6.5ms encode, 3.5ms decode with NVENC P1 at 5K.
+That's 10ms in codec alone, out of a 16.6ms frame budget at 60fps.
+The network is fast, but we're spending most of our time compressing and decompressing.

 Problem 3: Visual Quality